Lordszynencja/LoG-Charter-RS/docs/manual.md

 ### 3D Preview

-Helpful to see if the chart isn\'t cluttered or if anchors and notes are placed right, you can press F11 to make it full screen.
+Helpful to see if the chart isn't cluttered or if anchors and notes are placed right, you can press F11 to make it full screen.

 ![](img/3d_preview.png)